rsvp/fecon235/README.md

 [![Join the chat at https://gitter.im/rsvp/fecon235](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/rsvp/fecon235?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)
 / [CHANGELOG] / [BSD License and TOS][235li]

-*Migration notice: the modules and functions which power our research notebooks are being refactored into another repository [fecon236].
+*Spin-off Notice: the modules and functions which power our research notebooks are being refactored into another repository [fecon236].
-Details in [235is9] -- stay tuned.*
+Details in [235is9] -- target date: 2019-01-01 -- stay tuned.*
 The home for our Jupyter notebooks will remain here at [fecon235] in the `nb` directory.